 During the build up to the Festival, we had developed a good relationship with the local ‘Stanza’ group of the Poetry Society in Hastings who fielded a number of local poets to perform for us throughout the first day.
 Participants from Hastings included: Ross Andrews-Clifford; Cliff Bevan; Sandra Burdett; Brian Docherty; Jill Fricker; Steph Gaunt; Robin Houghton; Antony Mair; Gavin Martin; Tony Peek; Steve Tasane; Andrea Samuelson; Judith Shaw.

 Poets and performers from London included: Isabel Bermudez; Jazzman John Clarke; David Mosey; Carrie Walsh; Irène Wernli...

 As well as performances on the main stage of the Festival we popped up in locations all over town, both indoors and out, before the London performers returned in their charabanc to Ashford.

 We hope to be back in Hastings one day with our new show, hosting a number of collaborative projects with the Jerwood Gallery on the seafront.

 NB.
-St Leonards Festival was run and curated by our partner organisation 111 Collectiff, who held the franchise for two years, allowing the team to do something really special in 2017 to which we contributed the Marinade of the Ancient Rhymer.
+St Leonards Festival was curated and delivered by our partner organisation 111 Collectiff, who held the franchise for two years, allowing the team to do something really special in 2017 to which we contributed the Marinade of the Ancient Rhymer.